How to improve baby’s pincer grasp

 So why this post on a weaning blog?
 I consider the pincer grasp the origin of good an healthy eating, as it is strongly connected to baby led weaning.
 A baby will learn to eat on her own using her fingers at first and that is why I believe it’s a subject worth tackling here.

-And I believe this topic goes perfectly with my FREE weaning success checklist that I have put together for you, so that you can practice the pincer grasp while applying my tips for a smoother weaning journey.
-Grab it below.
+And I believe this topic goes perfectly with my top 5 weaning success tips that I have put together for you, so that you can practice the pincer grasp while applying my tips for a smoother weaning journey.
+Grab them below.

 Why is the pincer grasp so important?